techiescamp/devops-tools/README.md

 Backup and restoration tools helps in making periodic copies of data and applications to a separate, secondary device and then using those copies to recover the data and applications.

 * **[Velero](https://velero.io/)** (Open Source ): Velero is an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
+* **[Kasten K10](https://www.kasten.io/)** (Free & Enterprise): Kasten K10 is a data management platform that provides robust Kubernetes backup and disaster recovery solutions for seamless containerized application deployment and data protection.
+* **[Cloudcasa](https://cloudcasa.io/)** (Free & Enterprise): CloudCasa is a cloud-native backup and disaster recovery solution designed to protect and manage data for Kubernetes applications seamlessly.

 ## Cloud Cost Management Tools